aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 ```

-## 3. Adding a new experimental function to an existing stable class.
+## 3. Adding a new experimental function to an existing stable class

 Let's say we have the stable `Bucket` class from the `s3` submodule.
 We want to add an experimental method to it.
 We use
 the `@experimental` decorator: